59 Low Growing Perennial Plants For Garden Edges and Borders

 This low-growing sub-shrub works excellently as ground cover in full sun to partial shade.

 If your garden contains sandy and rocky soil, Bearberry is an excellent fit.
 The low-lying plant uses rhizomes to create a thick mat where you plant it, and its white or pink flowers attract butterflies from April to June.
+This is a cold hardy ground cover that thrives in difficult conditions.

 Bearberry needs acidic soil with a pH ranging from 4.0 to 6.0.
 It does best in dry to medium soil moisture.
 This perennial also prefers full sun.
-Bearberry thrives in USDA Zones 2-7.
+Bearberry thrives in USDA zones 2-7.

 Blanket Flower